Alendorff/yet-another-code-challenge/file-parsing/README.md

   ]
 }
 ```
+### Task:

-Please write a script which outputs the vectors for all beacons (the beacons dont have to be sorted).
+Please write a script in `index.js` which outputs the vectors for all beacons (the beacons dont have to be sorted).
 The input file can be found in ``input.js``.
 The output can be logged to the console or be written to a file.
 It should look something like this:
 ```
 [{"department":"208, 2016-11-22T09:46:00.000Z","vector":[-92.32518086711575,-68.74636830519334,-42.266007838893046,-135,-77.80792406374334,-19.698948991976884]},{"department":"112, 2016-11-22T09:47:00.00Z","vector":[-84.76679099514944,.....
 ```